aurelia-toolbelt/aurelia-plugin-skeleton-typescript/README.md

 ### How to rename to your own plugin
 * ```npm run setup```
-  * anwser the questions about name and version
+  * should anwser the questions about name and version
   * then run one of the above-mentioned scripts :smile:

 ### How to test our functionalities